gaborbernat/bernat-tech/content/posts/type-hints/index.md

     state.config, state.overrides = old_config, old_overrides
 ```

-Now formatting like this the code causes some false positives in the static linter (e.g. pylint here) so you add a few
+Now formatting like this, the code causes some false positives in the static linter (e.g. `pylint` here), so you add a
-suppress comments for this:
+few suppress comments for this:

 ```python
 from typing import Generator, Tuple, Optional, Dict, List